DataDog/integrations-core/windows_registry/README.md

 Watch for changes in Windows Registry keys and forward them to Datadog.
 Enable this integration to:

-- Understand system and application level health and status through Windows Registry values
+- Understand system and application level health and status through Windows Registry values.
-- Monitor for unexpected changes impacting security and compliance requirements
+- Monitor for unexpected changes impacting security and compliance requirements.

 ## Setup